skade/presentations/full-metal-ruby.md

 I've seen all of this happening:

 * anonymous and open attacks
-* threats
-* exposures
+* threats and exposures
-* discriminations because of disabilities
+* discrimination because of disabilities
 * mobbing with impersonations

 Programming communities are no different.